Search

 II.
 Key Equipment Design

 Based on the process design, the design of key equipment is central to ensuring the efficient operation of the production line.
-Key equipment typically includes reactors, separators, and compressors, with their design directly determining the capacity and stability of the production line.
+Key equipment typically includes polymer reactors, separators, and compressors, with their design directly determining the capacity and stability of the production line.
 DODGEN has many years of experience in designing critical equipment for reaction and separation processes, with outstanding achievements in polymerization reactors, microreactors, falling film absorbers, packing and tower internals, melt crystallizers, falling film evaporators, and forced heat exchangers.

 Equipment design includes: